frictionlessdata/datapackage-r/README.md

     ## [1] TRUE

 All good.
-It looks like we're ready to read our data again:
+It looks like we’re ready to read our data again:

 ``` r
 jsonlite::toJSON(resource$read( keyed = TRUE ), pretty = TRUE)